Sabzi Polo (Persian Herbed Rice ) is a truly symbolic dish to celebrate the first day of spring, the first day of the Persian New Year (Nowruz).

 - In a medium-sized bowl cover rice with water.
 Gently wash rice by stirring it in the water with your hand.
 This helps wash the starch and grit out.
 Pour out water and repeat two more times.

-- After washing rice a third time, let it soak in water and mix in 1/2 tsp salt.
+- After washing rice a third time, let it soak in water.

 - In a small bowl combine hot water and crushed saffron.
 Let saffron steep for 10 minutes before using.